V1929/Salary-Dashboard/README.md

 ## Conclusion

-The effort behind the dashboard was created to provided to highlight my skills, and provide insights into the salary, the count of jobs, and trends across various data-related job titles.
+The effort behind the dashboard was to provided and highlight my Excel skills.
+It also is provide insights regarding salary, a count of, number of jobs, and trends across various data-related job titles.

 Built using real-world data, it empowers users to make informed career decisions by exploring how factors such as location and job type through the interactive features offering a deeper understanding of the data analytics job market.
 The purpose of the effort is to assist data analytics professionals in planning their career paths.